thenexthub/Codira/stdlib/public/NIO/NIOFileSystem/Docs.docc/index.md

 # ``_NIOFileSystem``

-A file system library for Swift.
+A file system library for Codira.

 ## Overview

-This module implements a file system library for Swift, providing ways to interact with and manage files.
+This module implements a file system library for Codira, providing ways to interact with and manage files.
 It provides a concrete ``FileSystem`` for interacting with the local file system in addition to a set of protocols for creating other file system implementations.